ThatXliner/ret/README.rst

 ===
 Ret
 ===
-A pure-python command-line regular expression tool for stream filtering, extracting, and parsing.
+A pure-python command-line regular expression tool for stream filtering, extracting, and parsing, designed to be minimal with an intuitive command-line interface.

 Installation
 -------------